Baroque

 Cornelis Boel, In the letter we see those absent, emblem from Otto van Veen, Amorum emblemata, Antwerp 1608.

-But another interpretation says that it is not a card but a letter, folded and sealed, which was a very common theme in Vermeer works.
-It makes sense because during his lifetime letter writing was a vital and thriving cultural activity (for romance as well).
-Another emblem by Veen speaks for this interpretation: entitled “In the letter we see those absent” in this case meaning that no matter how far our loved one is, we can see and speak with those who are not present through the written word.
-With this explanation, Cupid would be also a messenger of love.
+Another interpretation says it is not a card but a folded and sealed letter, a common theme in Vermeer’s works.
+It makes sense because letter writing was a vital and thriving cultural activity during his lifetime (for romance as well).
+Another emblem by Veen speaks for this interpretation: entitled “In the letter, we see those absent,” meaning that no matter how far away our loved one is, we can see and speak with them through the written word.
+With this explanation, Cupid would also be a messenger of love.

 Love

-Vermeer Cupid: Johannes Vermeer, Girl Reading a Letter at an Open Window, ca. 1657-1659, © Gemäldegalerie Alte Meister, Staatliche Kunstsammlungen Dresden, Germany.
+Vermeer Cupid: Johannes Vermeer, Girl Reading a Letter at an Open Window, c.
+1657–1659, © Gemäldegalerie Alte Meister, Staatliche Kunstsammlungen Dresden, Germany.
 Photo by Wolfgang Kreische.
 Detail.

-Johannes Vermeer, Girl Reading a Letter at an Open Window, ca. 1657-1659, © Gemäldegalerie Alte Meister, Staatliche Kunstsammlungen Dresden, Germany.
+Johannes Vermeer, Girl Reading a Letter at an Open Window, c.
+1657–1659, © Gemäldegalerie Alte Meister, Staatliche Kunstsammlungen Dresden, Germany.
 Photo by Wolfgang Kreische.
 Detail.

 Get your daily dose of art